 This is a no bean super healthy whole 30 approved (and I dare say) paleo chili recipe.
 Turkey and Butternut Squash Chili is a forever favorite of mine that is quick to put together and quiets my comfort food craving every time.

-Whether you are trying to eat healthily or just looking up a new recipe for chili, it’s fun to play around with this classic comfort dish.
+Turkey and Butternut Squash Chili may seem like a far cry from a bowl full of ground beef simmering away.
+But whether you are trying to eat healthily or just looking up a new recipe for chili, it’s fun to play around with this classic comfort dish.
 I love mixing things up with taco chilis or cranking up the heat with classic simmered dishes. hell, one of my favorites is this huge batch slow cooker chili I make every year for the big game.

 But today, I was feeling inspired by my local market.
 There were buckets of winter squash for a reasonable price.
 Scooping a few up, I snagged some ground turkey on sale too, knowing just what I was going to make.